scottgriffinm/dante-thirteenth-canto-game/README.md

-Game based on thirteenth canto of Dante's Inferno.
-Live at https://dante-thirteenth-canto.glitch.me
+Game based on thirteenth canto of Dante's Inferno, live at https://dante-thirteenth-canto.glitch.me